Soweto Bicycle Tours

-The owner of the tours, known simply as Lebo, 1st plunged into tourism in 1999, opening his home to visitors wanting to stay overnight.
+The owner of the tours, known simply as Lebo, first plunged into tourism in 1999, opening his home to visitors wanting to stay overnight.
 It’s centrally located, within walking distance of the famous Vilakazi Street, where Nelson Mandela and Archbishop Desmond Tutu once lived.

 In 2003, Lebo’s Soweto Backpackers was officially opened.
 He and his wife, Maria (originally from Sweden), live on site too.

-More recently, Lebo began the bicycle and tuk-tuk tours (you can opt for a walking tour too, or be driven if you prefer).
+Subsequently, Lebo began the bicycle and tuk-tuk tours (you can opt for a walking tour too, or be driven if you prefer).

 In 2008, Soweto Bicycle Tours and Soweto Backpackers became responsible tourism operators when they were certified by Fair Trade in Tourism South Africa.

 Soweto Backpackers is known for its commitment to the community.
 It is cleaning up a dump site and turning it into a green space with newly planted trees.

 For Lebo, it’s all about opening up people’s eyes to his beloved Soweto.

 Cell: +27 (0)84 851 8681

 Depending on traffic, it takes roughly an hour to get from OR Tambo International Airport to Soweto.
 It’s best to get detailed directions from the listed website, Soweto Backpackers.